Pingelly: Commercial area

 The shire includes over 1,100 residents living both in town and on rural properties, and is a key agricultural centre, with wheat, barley, sheep and cattle farming being the main activities.
-Pingelly contains a primary school, Bendigo Bank, shopping facilities (IGA supermarket, chemist, post office, specialty shops, arts and craft shop, hospital auxiliary op shop), accommodation (hotels, B&B, caravan park), golf course and council offices, and a Community Resource Centre is located within the town.
+Pingelly contains a primary school, Bendigo Bank, shopping facilities (IGA supermarket, chemist, post office, specialty shops, arts and craft shop, hospital auxiliary op shop), accommodation (hotels, bed & breakfast, caravan park), golf course and council offices, and a Community Resource Centre is located within the town.
 A school bus ferries high school students to Narrogin.
 Each year two market days with a wide range of items are held in May and October.

 The Shire of Pingelly has built a new recreation and community centre as well as new aged appropriate accommodation.

-The town is a stop on the Transwa bus service from Perth to Albany.
+The town is a stop on Transwa Perth to Albany coach service.

 The Pingelly Health Service is part of the Upper Great Southern Health Services, and includes a 24/7 medical centre facility as well as a general practitioner.
 Silver Chain offers home help, gardening, respite and other aged care services.
 Narrogin Regional Hospital remains the primary centre servicing the Upper Great Southern area.